cysouw/diathesis/text/c13_zumInfinitive.md

 ### The *Präpositions­in­fi­ni­tiv*

-The *Präpositions­in­fi­ni­tiv* is a grammaticalised construction that will be distinguished from the superficially identical 'regular' combination of a preposition with an article and an infinitive.
+The *Präpositions­in­fi­ni­tiv* is a grammaticalised construction that will be distinguished from the superficially identical "regular" combination of a preposition with an article and an infinitive.
 This distinction is rather subtle and there is quite some individual variation, indicating that the *Präpositions­in­fi­ni­tiv* is still in its early stages of grammaticalisation.
 I will first discuss the general characteristics of regular preposition+article+infinitive combinations, only to subsequently argue that the *Präpositions­in­fi­ni­tiv* [@next a] is different, see [@sec:zuminfinitive-structure].
 Various highly similar structures will be distinguished from the *Präpositions­in­fi­ni­tiv* in the ensuing sections, namely (i) governed prepositional subordination [@next b], see [@sec:zuminfinitive-subordination], (ii) adverbial modification [@next c], see [@sec:zuminfinitive-teleological] and (iii) the *Funktions­verb­gefüge* [@next d], see [@sec:zuminfinitive-funktionsverb].

 ::: ex
 - Der Vater kommt gerade vom Einkaufen. \